facebook/docusaurus/website/blog/2017-12-14-introducing-docusaurus.md

 <!--truncate-->

 Docusaurus is a tool designed to make it easy for teams to publish documentation websites without having to worry about the infrastructure and design details.
-At its core, all a user has to provide are documentation files written in markdown, customization of a provided home page written in React, and a few configuration modifications.
+At its core, all a user has to provide are documentation files written in Markdown, customization of a provided home page written in React, and a few configuration modifications.
 Docusaurus handles the rest by providing default styles, site formatting, and simple document navigation.
 Getting started is easy, as users can [install](https://v1.docusaurus.io/docs/en/installation.html) it using `npm` or `yarn` via a simple initialization script that [creates a working example website out of the box](https://v1.docusaurus.io/docs/en/site-preparation.html).

 Docusaurus also provides core website and documentation features out-of-the-box including [blog support](https://v1.docusaurus.io/docs/en/blog.html), [internationalization](https://v1.docusaurus.io/docs/en/translation.html), [search](https://v1.docusaurus.io/docs/en/search.html), and [versioning](https://v1.docusaurus.io/docs/en/versioning.html).
 While some projects may not require any of these features, enabling them is generally a matter of updating configuration options instead of having to add the infrastructure from the ground up.
 As more features get added to Docusaurus, users just can easily update to the latest version.
 This can be done by simply running npm or yarn update and updating configuration options.
 Users or teams will no longer need to manually rework their entire website infrastructure each time a new feature gets added.